sunnypilot/autonomy/README.md

 After running the script, activate the virtual environment in your shell:
 `source .venv/bin/activate`

+## Building the Params Library

+The params module uses a compiled C++ library for default values.
+Build it with:
+`scons`

+This generates platform-specific libraries that built on-demand.

 ## Repository Structure

 - `navigation`: module containing mapbox navigation features created to be transitioned to sunnypilot as a semi-offline navigation naemon.
 This module will map turn desires, keep left/right, and eventually auto lane changes to navigation instructions to provide a more comfortable user experience.